foo-dogsquared/hugo-theme-arch-terminal/README.md

     # Puts a pagination section on the posts linking to the previous and next posts.
     # enableContentPagination = true

-    # Enable content reader mode for decluttered interface for your visitors
-    # enableContentReaderMode = true

     # Include image zoom feature similar to Medium articles
     # enableContentImageZoom = true

-    # Enable compact list view for your post lists
-    # enableCompactListMode = true

     # Enables syntax highlighting. ;p
     # enableLazySyntaxHighlighting = true

-    # Set the syntax highlighter to be used.
-    # Only valid options are "highlighterjs" or "prismjs".
-    # By default, it uses highlighter.js as the syntax highlighter if there's no set value.
-    # syntaxHighlighter = "prismjs"

     # Indicates to show the icon whether the link leads to a page or a section.
     # The effect is visible if `hidePostsOnHome` is at least disabled.
     # showPageTypeIcon = true